azuredevcollege/trainingdays/day3/challenges/01-challenge-cosmosdb.md

 ## Cleanup

 No clean-up needed this time.
 We will reuse the Cosmos DB account in the Azure Cognitive Search challenge.
-So please, don't delete any of the resources yet.
+So please, **don't delete any of the resources yet**.

 [◀ Previous challenge](./00-challenge-baseline.md) | [🔼 Day 3](../README.md) | [Next challenge ▶](./02-challenge-sql.md)